bmanara/my_ur/README.md

 # UR Robot with Robotiq Gripper
-Currently in progress, unstable.
-Only has UR10 robot for now (without gripper)
+"Stable" build.
+A pick and place simulation of a UR10 with Robotiq Gripper.
+Runs Rviz, ROS2 Humble and Gazebo Harmonic.

 Note: Required to have Universal_Robots_ROS2_Driver package installed.
-(I think...)

 After adding to workspace, run
 ```